Haram: Business ethics

 Riba, any excessive addition over and above the principal, such as usury and interest, is prohibited in Islam in all forms.
 Interest goes against the Islamic pillar of zakat, which allows wealth to flow from the rich to the poor.
 Riba is prohibited because it keeps wealth in the hands of the wealthy and keeps it away from the poor.
 It is also believed that riba makes a person selfish and greedy.

 All business and trade practices that do not result in a free and fair exchange of goods and services are considered haram, such as bribery, stealing, and gambling.
 Therefore, all forms of deceit and dishonesty in business are prohibited in Islam.

 Many Islamic jurists and religious bodies, including Permanent Committee for Scholarly Research and Ifta of Saudi Arabia, have considered MLM trade to be haram, the reasons behind which are as follows: in this process, followings are related – exchange without labor and labor without exchange, contract on another contract or condition on another condition, similarity with riba (interest), similarity with gambling, widespread uncertainty of profits and losses, not everyone benefiting equally, financial fraud and torture, lying and exaggeration, etc.

 Clothing and adornment

 In Islam, both gold adornments and silk cloths are prohibited for men to wear but are permissible for women as long as they are not used to sexually attract men (other than their husbands).
 The prohibition of these adornments is part of a broader Islamic principle of avoiding luxurious lifestyles.

 It is considered haram for both men and women to wear clothing that fails to cover the body properly (which stated in clothing guidance, the term aurat/awrah) and clothes that are transparent.
 Additionally, Islam prohibits excess beautifying that involves the altering of one's physical appearance.
-In some Sunni sects, physical alterations that are considered haram such as tattoos, shortening of teeth, cosmetic surgery etc.
+In Sunni sects, physical alterations such as tattoos, teeth filing, and cosmetic surgery are all considered haram.